BLENNZ Vacancies Ngā tūranga wātea i BLENNZ

 This is where you can find vacancies to join the BLENNZ team.
 We are often advertising for new staff to fill a range of roles which are advertised around the country.

-BLENNZ is a special character school that provides educational services to learners who are blind, deafblind or have low vision throughout New Zealand.
+BLENNZ is a special character school that provides educational services to ākonga who are blind, deafblind or low vision throughout New Zealand.

 BLENNZ is committed to being a culturally responsive and Te Tiriti honouring School.

-The successful applicant will have:
+The successful candidate will have:

-- Experience in both leadership and management
+- Experience in both leadership and management.

 Only applicants who are legally entitled to work in New Zealand will be considered.